Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Thermalization demographics for quantum Ising spin chains with symmetry

 After considering the comparison with GGE states, we now compare with the corresponding p-GGE thermal states.
 In Fig.\ref{SA_B0_pgge_nint_Ising}, we present the typical-state demographics of $S^t_A$ when compared with the corresponding p-GGE states specified only by $\beta_0$ (inverse temperature).
 On the other hand, in Fig. \ref{SA_B1_pgge_nint_Ising}, we compare the typical states with the corresponding p-GGE states specified only by $\beta_1$.
-We see that the features of demographics of p-GGE on either $\beta_0$, i.e., symmetric about $\beta_0$, and $\beta_1$, i.e., favors negative values, are the same as the ones of GGE.
-Regarding the validity of the typical-state thermalization hypothesis, we see in both Fig. \ref{SA_B0_pgge_nint_Ising} and \ref{SA_B1_pgge_nint_Ising} the similar patterns of dependence on the size $A$ as in Fig. \ref{SA_gge_nint_Ising} for GGE states's comparison.
+We see that the features of the demographics of p-GGE on either $\beta_0$, i.e., symmetric about $\beta_0$, and $\beta_1$, i.e., favors negative values, are the same as the ones of GGE.
+Regarding the validity of the typical-state thermalization hypothesis, we see in both Fig. \ref{SA_B0_pgge_nint_Ising} and \ref{SA_B1_pgge_nint_Ising} the similar patterns of dependence on the size $A$ as in Fig. \ref{SA_gge_nint_Ising} for GGE states' comparison.
 In all three cases, the thermalization hypothesis for the typical states works quite well for $A=1$ and gradually worsens with increasing $A$.

-Although it is generally believed that the typical-state thermalization hypothesis will hold for small subsystems, we shall emphasize that it is unclear if it will hold for various thermal ensemble states and how local the subsystem should be for it to hold.
-Our results presented here have clarified these issues.
+Although it is generally believed that the typical-state thermalization hypothesis will hold for small subsystems, we emphasize that it is unclear whether it will hold for various thermal ensemble states and how local the subsystem must be for it to be applicable.
+The results presented here clarify these issues.